kaelynn-rose/Earthquake_Detection/README.md

 Confusion matrix, bar chart, and ROC curve for the test set:
 <img src="./plots/lstm_classification_results2.png" width="1000"/>

+This LSTM model performed very well in predicting signal class, though fell slightly short of the metrics achieved by the CNN models discussed above.
+There were only 292 false positives and 296 false negatives out of the ~20,000 test signals evaluated.

 The model loss and model accuracy of the training and validation set during model training:
 <img src="./plots/lstm_classification_training.png" width="900"/>